jagerman/loki-multi-sn/README.md

 number XX:

 Public address listeners:
-- storage server will listen on port 221XX (on the public IP)
+- storage server will listen on ports 221XX and 202XX (on the public IP)
 - lokid p2p will listen on port 222XX (on the public IP)
 - lokid quorumnet will listen on port 225XX (on the public IP)
 - lokinet will listen on UDP port 109XX (on the public IP)